johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 wide-gamut display, then you should definitely set it to match your display's colour profile (the emulation would be more accurate that way, according to the instructions).
-Leave all the other controls at their default neutral settings --- as I explained, we're using this second instance only for emulating the monitor's colour profile.
+Leave all the other controls at their default neutral settings---as I explained, we're using this second instance only for emulating the monitor's colour profile.

 <img src="img/winuaecolorprofile.png" alt="WinUaeColorProfile filter settings" width="auto">